magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 ### The Law of Demeter

-The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter){:target="_blank"} principle is sometimes stated "Only talk to friends" or "Don't talk to strangers."
-It states that code may call methods only on objects that it received in one of the following ways:
+The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter){:target="_blank"} principle is sometimes stated as "Talk to friends only" or "Don't talk to strangers."
+It states that code can call methods only on objects that it received in one of the following ways:

 * Objects received as constructor arguments
 * Objects received as arguments to the current method